 Overview of Key Providers

 This module provides information about the education and training, licensure requirements, and major responsibilities of physicians, physician assistants, nurses, and pharmacists.
 It includes discussion of their changing roles and industry trends.
+It also mentions the various supporting members of the healthcare team.

 Patient Physician Interactions